cisco-open/stated-workflow/README.md

 that were passed to the step function, as well the functions output (`out`).

 ![steps](https://raw.githubusercontent.com/geoffhendrey/jsonataplay/main/homeworld-workflow%20-%20Page%202.svg)
-WHen a workflow invocation completes, its logs are deleted from each step.
-Here we show invoking the `homeworld-steps.json` workflow, with `--options` that preserve the logs of completed steps.
+When a workflow invocation completes, its logs can be deleted from each step.
+However, to ease the learning curve, the logs are preservered by default.
+Her we show the `homeworld-steps.json` workflow which preserves the logs of completed steps.
 ```json
 > .init -f "example/homeworlds-steps.json"
 {